Data ownership and protecting data

 Life QI is hosted on secure servers that comply with a range of information governance (IG) policies, standards and regulations.
 Amazon Web Services’ (AWS) physical protection against environmental risks has been validated by an independent auditor and has been certified as being in compliant with the ISO 27001 best practice standard for information security management.

 Additionally, access to data is controlled by the Life QI platform itself:

 - Password complexity enforcement (all passwords must be of a certain length and contain multiple character types)

 - In project/document privileges - controlling access to project data is the responsibility of the project team members (as listed on the project).

 Life QI is built to be a system that others can learn from, so by default we would not remove content data if an organisation ceases to use the system.
-This data will continue to benefit the QI community using Life QI so by default it remains on the system so others can learn from it.
-However, there is the facility to arrange for your content data to be removed from the system.
+This data will continue to benefit the QI community using Life QI (assuming it had been shared with the Life QI community) so by default it remains on the system so others can learn from it.
+However, you can at anytime remove your content data, and there is the facility to arrange for your content data to be removed from the system.
 Within 30 days of contract termination you may request removal of all content data (content data being defined as: data added to the system by users to populate a project, resource, or discussion thread, such as project titles, SPC chart data, and uploaded documents).
 This will be done within 90 days of the request being made in writing.
 After which point it will have been removed from the system and any backups.